Harvard Office for Sustainability & Earth Friendly Products Host

 Youth-Lead Environmental Summit Aimed to Turn Fear Into Action

-BOSTON, MA, October 7, 2019 - On Friday, October 4th, Harvard University’s Office for Sustainability and green cleaning products manufacturer Earth Friendly Products® hosted the first-ever Harvard Environmental Action & Leadership Summit (HEALS).
+BOSTON, MA, October 7, 2019 – On Friday, October 4th, Harvard University’s Office for Sustainability and safer cleaning products manufacturer Earth Friendly Products® hosted the first-ever Harvard Environmental Action & Leadership Summit (HEALS).
 Held at the Harvard Faculty Club, the youth-led conference featured engaging and interactive panel discussions and workshops with leaders in business, policymaking, and environmental science.

 In the face of unprecedented environmental crises, the conference engaged students, faculty, community and global leaders to move beyond talk and initiate a collective action to protect and promote the planet and human health.

 Topics discussed touched on policy change, leadership and individual action, featuring speakers including:

 - Kelly Vlahakis-Hanks, President & CEO of Earth Friendly Products